infomark-org/infomark-docs/docs/content/guides/overview.md

 ---

-InfoMark is a free, scalable, modern and open-source online course management system supporting auto-testing of programming assignments scaling to thousands of students and several courses.
+InfoMark is a free, scalable, modern, and open-source online course management system supporting auto-testing of programming assignments scaling to thousands of students and several courses.

 Uploaded solutions to programming assignments are tested automatically.
-For more information about writing such tests see our [Tutor's Guide](/guides/tutor/).
-On how to use the system please refer to the [Administrator's Guide](/guides/administrator/).
-And for development please refer to our [Developer's Guide](/guides/developer/).
+For more information about writing such tests, see our [Tutor's Guide](/guides/tutor/).
+On how to use the system, please refer to the [Administrator's Guide](/guides/administrator/).
+And for development, please refer to our [Developer's Guide](/guides/developer/).

 Teaching assistants (tutors) can grade these homework solutions online.
-The platform supports multiple courses each with multiple exercise groups, slides and course material.
-The backend server talks RESTful JSON such that you can write your own scripts using eg. Python.
+The platform supports multiple courses, each with various exercise groups, slides and course material.
+The backend server talks RESTful JSON such that you can write your scripts using ,e.g.,  Python.

 # Quick-Start